Bubble-Protocol/bubble-contracts/README.md

 To authorise, the dashboard deploys an [Application ID](bubble-id/applications/ApplicationId.sol) contract and registers that ID with each authorised persona restricting it to the requested roles.
 (The dashboard has admin rights over personas so it has the power to register new applications with them).
 This creates a chain of IDs as shown in the diagram above.

-The application ID can optionally control a bubble
+The application ID can optionally control a bubble for holding metadata, user settings and syncing across devices.
 ## Bubble FS

 Bubble FS is a private data storage layer for decentralised applications and organisations.
-On Bubble FS data is stored in a 'bubble', which is where Bubble Protocol gets it's name.
+On Bubble FS, data is stored in a 'bubble', which is where Bubble Protocol gets it's name.

 Bubbles can be large or trivially small.
 They are designed to be easily created and instantly accessible so that they can be used in everyday data transactions and decentralised applications.
 For example, the [Bubble Dashboard](https://datonavault.com/bubble) is a decentralised application that uses a bubble to store settings and metadata.
 This helps the application run smoothly and allows multiple installations across different devices to work as one.